koszulordie/mat/papers/papers.md

     * What is the strategy proposed to answer the question?

     * What are the main ideas behind the proposed solution?
-What is the novelty?

-    * Specifically, what are the main mathematical ideas behind the solution?
+Specifically, what are the main mathematical ideas behind the solution?

-    * Why do these mathematical ideas work as intended?
-What are the potential caveats?
+    * Do these mathematical ideas work as intended?
+Are there any potential caveats?

     * Have these ideas been tried before in this or a similar context?

-* The document should take about 1000-1500 words.

-* Do not copy stuff verbatim

-## Working groups
+## Formal requirements

-* You may work individually or in pairs.
+* You will work individually.

-* You may repeat papers, but make sure to let us know through the aula global task which paper and with whom you will be working.
+* You must inform everybody which paper you will be working on: we will do so using a wiki in the Aula Global of the course.

+* You are allowed to work on the same paper another colleague is working on.

+* Do not read aloud or copy excerpts from the source verbatim.

 ## Deadline

 * 23rd December 23:59

-## Scoring system

-* Both individual and paired works can reach the maximum score; in particular, co-authors of paired works will get the same score.

-* However, the evaluation will be somewhat stricter for paired works, as the overall expected quality will be higher and flaws will penalize more.

 ## Evaluation criteria